web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/install_mysql.md

 - Once it asks if you want to continue, type `Y` and hit Enter.

+- It will ask if you want to use the VALIDATE PASSWORD COMPONENT.
+Type 'Y' and hit enter.

 - For our purposes, we are going to use the low-level security.
 In production you would want to go with medium or high security.
 Type `0` (zero) and hit Enter.

 - Enter a password for the root account for MySQL.
 In class we have been using the password `WDDrules19` so I would use that here.
 You will need to enter the password and hit enter.
 Please note that you won’t see anything on screen.